histrio/py-couchdb/docs/source/quickstart.rst

     [{'value': 1, 'key': 'Fooo'}]

+For CouchDB view configuration, see the `CouchDB views documentation
-In order to make query with Python see :ref:`Views <views>` on how to configure CouchDB.
-And this is a way to make a query using predefined views with Python:
+<https://docs.couchdb.org/en/stable/ddocs/views/index.html>`_.
+This is a way to
+make a query using predefined views with Python:

 .. code-block:: python